RobertL31/fuddly/docs/source/data_model.rst

 part.

-If you iterate over this data model with ``tWALK(nt_ony=True)`` (refer to :ref:`dis:generic-disruptors`) you will see the various data forms understood by ``fuddly`` which would be leveraged by most of the generic stateful disruptors.
+If you iterate over this data model with ``tWALK(nt_ony=True)`` (refer to :ref:`dis:generic-operators`) you will see the various data forms understood by ``fuddly`` which would be leveraged by most of the generic stateful operators.

 .. code-block:: none